SparrowTek/Boostz/README.md

 ## Project State

-The code in this repo should be considered **non-functional** right now.
+The code in this repo is prodution ready.

 ## Contributing